feyman2016/michaellancaster/_posts/2015-08-15-client-side-javascript-unit-tests-for-front-end-developers.markdown

 excerpt: Unit tests for UI developers is a underground world and today we will explore this world a bit, this is not a deep dive in the tools or Unit Test philosophy, for that you can find endless resource around the web.
 ---

-Unit tests for UI developers is a underground world and today we will explore this world a bit, this is not a deep dive in the tools or Unit Test philosophy, for that you can find endless resource around the web.<br>
+Unit tests for UI developers is a underground world and today we will explore this world a bit, this is not a deep dive in the tools or Unit Test philosophy, for that you can find endless resource around the web.

 You can find the code example <a href="https://github.com/weblancaster/karma-mocha-chai-sinon" target="_blank" title="karma-mocha-chai-sinon starter kit">here</a>.

 ### Where to start